requestly/interceptor/README.md

 ## ❤️ Built for Developers

-Requestly is built to make debugging, testing, and API development faster and simpler.
+Requestly is built to make debugging and testing faster and simpler.

-From HTTP interception and API mocking to session replay and API testing, Requestly gives developers everything needed to debug and ship confidently.
+From HTTP interception and API mocking to session replay, Requestly gives developers everything needed to debug and ship confidently.